The delight and importance of buying local handcrafted food

 - I know I’m not preaching to the unconverted because if you’re reading this you already appreciate and value good food.

 - With Christmas coming up, go out to your local farmers market and craft fairs, stock up on the wonderful selection of goodies on offer and introduce your friends and family to your delicious new discoveries.

-In fact if you would like to spoil your favourite foodie this Christmas, browse our unique gourmet food gifts and hampers.
+In fact if you would like to spoil your favourite foodie this Christmas with an artisan hamper, browse our unique gourmet food gifts and hampers.